hauke96/simple-task-manager/server/README.md

 You can export these variables each time you start a new terminal or just put it into a file of your choice (e.g. `.bashrc`) to load then e.g. after your system booted.

-### Start the server
+## Setup finished :)

+Now you can start database, server (s. below) and client (see according README for that) and access the STM application under `localhost:4200`.
+Everything should work now and if not, don't hesitate to raise an issue :)

+# Run server

 After these variables are visible, start the server:

 * `cd server`
 * `go run .`

-## Setup finished :)

-Now you can start database, server and client (see according README for that) and access the STM application under `localhost:4200`.
-Everything should work now and if not, don't hesitate to raise an issue :)

 # Run Tests